rackerlabs/support-how-to/content/cloud-load-balancers/update-the-cipher-profile-on-a-cloud-load-balancer.md

 identified as vulnerable to potential intrusion.
 Rackspace is therefore enabling you to update the ciphers that your cloud load balancers use to better protect your environment.

-You can update the cipher profiles from the Control panel.
+You can update the cipher profiles from the [Cloud Control Panel](https://login.rackspace.com).

 For more information about cipher profiles and to see all available ciphers, see [Ciphers](https://developer.rackspace.com/docs/cloud-load-balancers/v1/api-reference/ciphers/) in the Rackspace developer documentation.